Ev3ryTh1ngN1c3/PWA-Text-Editor/README.md

   ## What Was Learned

-  Through this project, we gained valuable insights and skills in developing Progressive Web Applications (PWAs) <br>
+  Through this project, we gained valuable insights & skills in developing Progressive Web Applications (PWAs) <br>
   with advanced features :

 - implemented IndexedDB for local storage to enable offline functionality <br>